kimdo2023/face-mask-website/readme.md

 * In the future, I want to integrate this into a webcam where it’s able to detect LIVE and in real-time of whether or not the person is wearing a mask or not.
   * However, this might not require Azure Functions so it would stray a different path.
 * I want to use a different algorithm where it's able to more accurately detect faces because sometimes, when someone uploads an image, it doesn't always work and only seems to be working for really high-quality images which is not feasible for real-life images.
+* I also want to implement an algorithm to where it can detect more than one face instead of only one.

 ## Special Thanks
 I want to thank so many people who supported my journey throughout BitCamp.
 I first want to thank you Ankit, my personal mentor who fought through and through with me in trying to fix errors and help me understand so many concepts.
 I learned so much from him and really want to say that he's an amazing mentor.
+11/10!
 I also want to thank you Julia, Emily, and Evelyn for being awesome and kind instructors who kept me organized and supported us so much.
 Thank you for all the communication and flexibility you gave us!
-Finally, I want to thank you Chloe Condon, Daniel, and Shreya for providing and teaching us with very well-explained and professional lectures to those who had no clue about Microsoft Azures in the beginning.
+Finally, I want to thank you Chloe, Daniel, and Shreya for providing and teaching us with very well-explained and professional lectures to those who had no clue about Microsoft Azures in the beginning.
 I was very grateful for every one of you and for this great opportunity!
 It was a fun experience that I recommend to those who want to learn more about Serverless Microsoft Azure.